Diphtheria, Tetanus and Pertussis: The Diseases & Vaccines

 What is tetanus?

-Given the playful, adventurous, and oftentimes injury-prone nature of children, it's important to immunize them against tetanus.
-Hand washing and bathing do little once the bacteria actually get under the skin.
+Because children are playful and adventurous, they can get injuries that expose them to tetanus bacteria.
+This chance for exposure makes it important to immunize them against tetanus.
+Handwashing and bathing do little once the bacteria actually get under the skin.

 Once under the skin, the bacteria make a toxin that causes muscle spasms.
-If these spasms affect the throat and jaw (lockjaw), they can interfere with breathing, causing suffocation.
+These spasms can affect the throat and jaw making it difficult to breathe.
+In some cases these spasms and breathing problems cause suffocation.
+Tetanus is sometimes called lockjaw because of the muscle spasms in the throat and jaw.
 The tetanus toxin can also damage the heart.

 Two populations most affected by tetanus

-In developed countries, tetanus is typically thought of as infecting wounds in adults who have injured themselves; however, in the developing world many infants suffer from neonatal tetanus.
-Infections in newborns result from poor sanitation either during or after delivery.
-Efforts to eliminate infant deaths from tetanus are making progress, but work remains to be done.
+Two groups are most often affected by tetanus: adults and newborns.
+Which group is most at risk depends on where they live.
+In developed countries, tetanus is more likely in adults who have injured themselves.
+In the developing world, infants are at greater risk.
+Infections in newborns result from poor sanitation during or after delivery.
+Tetanus in newborns is called neonatal tetanus.
+Efforts to eliminate deaths from neonatal tetanus are making progress, but work remains.

 Pertussis